Pronunciation of 'Alternanthera'

 English (United States)

-A genus of plants in the Amaranthaceae family, often used in ornamental gardening and aquariums.
+A genus of flowering plants in the Amaranthaceae family, known for their colorful foliage and used as ornamental plants.